danfenghong/ALMM_TIP/README.md

 System-specific notes
 ---------------------
-The code was tested in Matlab R2016a version on Windows 10 machines.
+The code was tested in Matlab R2016a or higher versions on Windows 10 machines.

 How to use it?
 ---------------------

 Directly run demo.m to reproduce the results on the synthetic data, which exists in the aforementioned paper.
+Note that the simulated data can be downloaded from the link (https://drive.google.com/open?id=1r1a6hP8fkwnMFGG2ATG5PM_I3gHVG-3U)

 If you want to run the code in your own data, you can accordingly change the input (e.g., data) and tune the parameters.
 Please note that